 A visit to all the monasteries in one day is next to impossible.
 The monasteries are generally open to all visitors from 9 am till 1 PM and from 3 PM till 5 PM /6 PM (according to summer or winter season).
-Wishing to see a specific monastery on a specific day is not always feasible, as each one has its closing days through the week.
-All monasteries are open in the weekends.
+Wishing to see a specific monastery on a specific day is not always feasible, as each one has its closing days throughout the week.
+All monasteries are open on the weekends.

 If you do not have a car and you cannot spend the night here, you can always choose to follow our half-day Meteora tour.
 This sightseeing tour would be the perfect introduction of the Meteora area and the monasteries for first-time visitors, in an effort to make the most out of your one-day stay.